How to Find the PERFECT Place to Stay in Tokyo (Even on a Budget)

 READ REVIEWS & BOOK YOUR STAY: Booking.com | Agoda

-I’ve stayed in Asakusa twice and I really loved the area.
+I’ve stayed in Asakusa twice and I love the area.
 It’s got a laid-back, local vibe that’s less chaotic than Shinjuku and Shibuya.

 Perfect for your first time in Tokyo.